Amit-Thawait/amit-thawait.github.io/_posts/2017-03-27-custom-shipping-cost-for-stripe.md

 I then wrote to Stripe support suggesting an improvement : My request was

-> I would like suggest an improvement where-in for quantity > 1, shipping cost should be charged as (shipping cost for 1 items * n) for n quantity of product ordered, which can done by creating seperate shipment for each item.
+> I would like suggest an improvement where-in for quantity > 1, shipping cost should be charged as (shipping cost for 1 items * n) for n quantity of products ordered, which can done by creating seperate shipment for each item.

-> I am suggesting this because as per my product owner, each hardware box (our product that we ship through FedEx) is shipped as a separate shipment as of today.
-Means, if a person has ordered 3 quantities, it is sent as 3 shipment via FedEx which costs us "shipping cost for 1 item * 3".
+> I am suggesting this because as per my product owner, each hardware box (our product that we ship through FedEx) is shipped as separate shipment as of today.
+Means, if a person has ordered 3 quantities, it is sent as 3 different shipments via FedEx which costs us "shipping cost for 1 item * 3".

 > Since there is a limit for weight and length so, the Easypost/FedEx API will definitely cross that limit even if the product weight and dimension is small and quantities ordered is large.

-> I hope that my suggestion makes.
+> I hope that my suggestion makes sense.

 The response I got from Stripe support was :